-“The simpler the better,” Will told audience members during the panel.
-Having a data environment that’s overly complicated can be another obstacle when it comes time to analyze the data and use it to fuel agility in your organization.
+"The simpler the better," Will told audience members during the panel.
+Having a data environment that's overly complicated can be another obstacle when it comes time to analyse the data and use it to fuel agility in your organisation.
 No matter how much data you have available, then, choose a handful of key metrics to run your core business by.

-So how do you start overcoming the obstacles, to get your people on board and build the culture and processes of a truly data-driven organization?
-According to our panelists, here are four key ingredients any organization aiming to be data driven should consider:
+So how do you start overcoming the obstacles, to get your people on board and build the culture and processes of a truly data-driven organisation?
+According to our panelists, here are four key ingredients any organisation aiming to be data driven should consider:

 "Having a single source of truth is huge," Paul told audience members of The Exchange.

-“I think it’s really important to get that organizational buy-in and ultimately prove that it’s worth going through the pain of the access controls and all of the things you have to do with the systems,” Will said.
-“If you can convince your stakeholders that the return you're ultimately getting of going through the pain of data governance management is worth it—the pros outweigh the cons—then I think that makes your story a whole lot easier and it makes it a lot easier to ultimately lead your organization into more of a data-driven mindset.”
+"I think it's really important to get that organisational buy-in and ultimately prove that it's worth going through the pain of the access controls and all of the things you have to do with the systems," Will said.
+"If you can convince your stakeholders that the return you're ultimately getting of going through the pain of data governance management is worth it--the pros outweigh the cons--then I think that makes your story a whole lot easier and it makes it a lot easier to ultimately lead your organisation into more of a data-driven mindset."

 "Obviously the analysis is really important, but that last mile of figuring out what you need to present to the business is [also] so important," Paul shared during the panel.